xenoservers/TableSpoon/README.md

   branch.

 ### Known issues (also see our todo list)
-* Nether portal doesn't get created in Nether level
+* A nether portal doesn't get created in Nether level
 * End portal teleports over void
 * Enchantment tables and anvils are not functional